Empower students to explore environmental solutions with confidence

 Who We Are

-Seeds to Solutions was developed through a unique and diverse partnership of community organizations, experts in climate science and traditional ecological knowledge, educators, youth leaders, and curriculum-development specialists.
+Seeds to Solutions was developed through a unique and diverse partnership of community organizations, experts in science and traditional ecological knowledge, educators, youth leaders, and curriculum-development specialists.

 Instructional Model